Gr\"obner cells of punctual Hilbert schemes in dimension two: Introduction

 \subsection{Punctual Hilbert schemes}

 The Hilbert scheme $H^{(n)}$ of $\C[[x,y]]$ is defined as a scheme of all its ideals of codimension $n$.
-Equivalently it can be introduced as the fiber of the Grothendieck-Deligne norm map (the Hilbert-Chow morphism) $\pi_n:\, H\!ilb^{(n)}(\C^2)\to S^n(\C^2)$ over the point $nO$ in the symmetric power $S^n(\C^2)$ of the affine plane $\C^2$; see \cite{Del}.
+Equivalently, it can be introduced as the fiber of the Grothendieck-Deligne norm map (the Hilbert-Chow morphism) $\pi_n:\, H\!ilb^{(n)}(\C^2)\to S^n(\C^2)$ over the point $nO$ in the symmetric power $S^n(\C^2)$ of the affine plane $\C^2$; see \cite{Del}.
 Here $O=\{x=0,y=0\}$, $H\!ilb^{(n)}(\C^2)$ is the Hilbert scheme formed by ideals $I\subset \C[x,y]$ of codimension $n$.
 This fiber is called the {\it punctual Hilbert scheme}; some authors call them "local punctual".
-The corresponding Gr\"obner cells form its {\it cellular decomposition\,} in the sense of Fulton.
-The {\em Gr\"obner cells\,} $Gr_\la$ of $H\!ilb^{(n)}(\C^2)$ for partitions $\la\vdash n$ can be defined as follows.
+0.2cm

 Let $(x,y)_\ep=(\ep^u x,\ep^v y)$ be the action of the torus $\C^*\ni \eta $ in $\C^2$, depending on $u,v\in \R_+$.
 Assuming that $0<u<<v$ and $\ep>0$, the limit $I^0=\lim_{\ep\to 0} I_h$ is well-defined and is a {\em monomial ideal\,} in the same $H\!ilb^{(n)}(\C^2)$.
 Monomial ideals are those linearly generated by $x^a y^b$.
-Combinatorially, we can obtain $I^0$ simply by taking from any $f\in I$ its top monomial $f^0$ under the following lexicographic ordering: $1<y<y^2<\cdots <x<xy<xy^2<\cdots$.
+Combinatorially, we can obtain $I^0$ simply by taking from any $f\in I$ its top monomial $f^0$ under the following lexicographic ordering: $1<y<y^2<\cdots <x<xy<xy^2<\cdots$. \vfil